simple-crypto/SMAesH-challenge/website/src/datasets.md

 | ---- | :----: | :----: | :----: | :----: | :----: |
 | Artix-7 (\\( d = 2 \\)) | A7_d2 | \\( 2 ^ {24} \\) | \\( 2 ^ {24} \\) | \\( 2 ^ {24} \\) | \\( ns = 4250 \\) |

+Dataset for the Spartan-6 target [to come](./spartan6.md)!
+The msk_key and  seed parameters will not be provided in any of these datasets.

 ## Files organization and dataset reading